j-schumann/symfony-addons/README.md

 ### composer.json dev

+* _doctrine/doctrine-fixtures-bundle_ is required for tests of the ApiPlatformTestCase
 * _symfony/browser-kit_ is required for tests of the MultipartDecoder
 * _symfony/mailer_ is required for tests of the AutoSenderSubscriber
 * _symfony/doctrine-messenger_ is required for tests of the ResetLoggerSubscriber